Outdoor Activities to Do with Your Grandchildren

 Make homemade ice cream

 You can’t beat a big bowl of ice cream on a hot summer’s day after you’ve been running around in the sunshine.
-If you don’t have an ice cream maker, we’ve got a quick easy way to make your own here!
+If you don’t have an ice cream maker, we’ve got a quick easy way to make your own ice cream here!